Evomo/motionAI-docu/docs/getStarted.md

 There are currently two different versions of the SDK.
 - Basic - smartphone sensor api only
 - Movesense - smartphone sensors + Movesense api
+- ClassificationOnly - Feed external sensor data and classify it

 ### CocoaPods